-The spirit of the season — no matter your preferred name for it — is a gift of sentimental memory, love and ever-returning hope in a new day.
+The spirit of the season — no matter your favorite name for it — is a gift of sentimental memory, love and ever-returning hope in a new day.

-Sure we get caught up in the retail rush and frantic scheduling, but there's no denying that in part we do the crazy stuff for the few precious moments of peace and love we seek within ourselves and with our loved ones and friends at Christmas.
+Sure we get caught up in the retail rush and frantic scheduling, but there's no denying that in part we do the crazy stuff for the few precious moments of peace and love we seek at Christmas.

 Don't we always hope for peace?
-Yes.
-Does goodwill have to have a season?
+Yes, most of us do.
+Does good will have to have a season?
 Certainly not.

-The one thing Christmas offers us is an understanding that when we genuinely love and hold one another in our hearts, simply declaring that love — for each other, our world and this season — is far more eloquent than any other gift we could give or receive.
+The one thing Christmas gives us is an understanding, even if for just a few moments, that when we genuinely love and hold one another in our hearts, simply declaring that love —for each other, our world and this season — is far more eloquent than any other gift that we could give or receive.

-Is this not, after all, why we love that cranky old Scrooge, who embodies our hateful, shattered world but in one night is made whole by realization, repentance and love?
+Is that not, after all, why we love that cranky old Scrooge who embodies our hateful, shattered world, but in one night is made whole by realization, repentance and love?